sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

     parent: observe-schedule
 ---

-**COMMERCIAL FEATURE**: Access business service management, including rule templates, in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access business service monitoring (BSM), including rule templates, in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][4].

-Rule templates are resources that Sensu applies to business service [components][3].
+Rule templates are the resources that Sensu applies to [service components][3] for business service monitoring.
+A rule template applies to selections of events defined by a service component's query.
+This selection of events is the rule's input.

+The rule template evaluates the selection of events using an ECMAScript 5 (JavaScript) expression specified in the rule template's `eval` object and emits a single event based on this evaluation.
-The rules define the conditions under which Sensu will consider a service component online, degraded, or offline.
+For example, a rule template's expression might define the thresholds at which Sensu will consider a service component online, degraded, or offline:
-Rules apply to aggregate data derived from a service component’s selection of Sensu Go events.

-In rule templates, you configure the conditions for creating an event with an ECMAScript 5 (JavaScript) expression.
-When you add rule templates by reference in your service component definitions, Sensu evaluate events according to the monitoring rules you configure in the rule template.
+- Online until fewer than 70% of the service component's events have a check status of OK.
+- Degraded while 50-69% of the service component's events have a check status of OK.
-Monitoring rules create events when one or more thresholds are exceeded; for example, a threshold might be fewer than 70% of a service component's selected events have a check status of OK.
+- Offline when fewer than 50% of the service component's events have a check status of OK.

+The rule template expression can also create arbitrary events.

+## Apply rule templates to service components

+Rule templates are general, parameterized resources that can apply to one or more service components.
+To apply a rule template to a specific service component:

+- List the rule template name in the service component's `rules.template` field.
+- Specify the arguments the rule template requires in the service component's `rules.template.arguments` object.

+Several service components can use the same rule template with different argument values.
+For example, a rule template might evaluate one argument, `threshold_ok`, against the number of events with OK status, as represented by the following logic:

+{{< code javascript >}}
+if numberEventsOK < threshold_ok {
+  emit warning event
+}
+{{< /code >}}

+You can specify a variety of thresholds as arguments in service component definitions that reference this rule template.
+One service component might set the `threshold_ok` value at 10; another service component might set the value at 50.
+Both service components can make use of the same rule template at the threshold that makes sense for that component.

-Components can reference more than one rule template.
+Service components can reference more than one rule template.
 Sensu evaluates each rule separately, and each rule produces its own event as output.

 ## Rule template example